JustTemmie/steam-presence/README.md

 ![ExampleImage2](readmeimages/example2.png)

-playing "Everything" with the script running (more niche game so Discord doesn't have it saved)
+playing "Everything" with the script running (more niche game so fetching the game ID thru Discord isn't possible)

 ### Features